UPDATE: Liberian Legal System and Legal Research

 - The Judiciary.

-The legislative power is vested in the Legislature of Liberia, which consists of two separate houses: the National Assembly consists of the Senate and the House of Representatives.
+The legislative power is vested in the Legislature of Liberia, which consists of two separate houses: the Senate and the House of Representatives.
 The Senate is comprised of 30 seats while the House of Representatives holds 64 seats.
-The Senate has as its head a President and there are provisions for the appointment of a President Pro Tempore to serve in the absence of the President- Article 47 of Chapter V of the Constitution.
+The Senate has as its head a President and there are provisions for the appointment of a President pro tempore to serve in the absence of the President- Article 47 of Chapter V of the Constitution.
 The Speaker is appointed from the House of Representatives -Article 49.

 - For the Senate, the individual must have attained the age of 30 years; in the House of Representatives, the individual must have attained the age of 25 years.